-- 7.1 The Board's Governance and Membership Committee works in partnership with Sidcot Quaker General Meeting's Nomination and General Meeting to identify and nominate prospective Governors.. - 7.2 The flowchart at Appendix 4 identifies the route by which a nomination may be made - 7.3 When a potential Governor has been identified, he or she will be invited to visit the School and to ideally meet informally with the Headmaster, the Chair of G and M committee and the Chair of Governors, and to have a tour of the School.
+7.1 The Board's Governance and Membership Committee works in partnership with Sidcot Quaker General Meeting's Nomination and General Meeting to identify and nominate prospective Governors.

+7.2 The flowchart at Appendix 4 identifies the route by which a nomination may be made.

+7.3 When a potential Governor has been identified, he or she will be invited to visit the School and to ideally meet informally with the Headmaster, the Chair of G and M committee and the Chair of Governors, and to have a tour of the School.
+The visitors' policy applies including the precautions around Covid-19

-- - 7.4 At that meeting, the School's strategic vision for the next 3-5 years will be outlined, along with the direction in which the Governors see the School moving.
-The aims at the informal meeting are predominantly: - To ensure that every Prospective Governor has a clear understanding of the commitment expected of him or her, in terms of time and attendance; and - To provide the Prospective Governor with sufficient material about the School that is in the public domain to allow a well-informed judgement to be made before committing themselves to the appointment process.
+7.4 At that meeting, the School's strategic vision for the next 3 - 5 years will be outlined, along with the direction in which the Governors see the School moving.
+The aims at the informal meeting are predominantly:

+- To ensure that every Prospective Governor has a clear understanding of the commitment expected of him or her, in terms of time and attendance; and - To provide the Prospective Governor with sufficient material about the School that is in the public domain to allow a well-informed judgement to be made before committing themselves to the appointment process.
 Such documents may include Statutory Accounts and the Annual Return, the Safeguarding and Child Protection policy, and the latest ISI Inspection Report.
 Some of these documents are available on the School website, others may be provided.
-Any Prospective Governor is encouraged to peruse the School's website which provides a wealth of information about the School, its ethos and values, the range of activities on offer, and its successes. - 7.5 At the informal meeting, Prospective Governors will also be briefed about the range of statutory checks that are required as part of the safer recruitment appointment process as outlined below. - 7.6 Should both parties wish to pursue the appointment, the Prospective Governor shall forward their contact details to the Human Resources (HR) department following the informal meeting.
-HR will then provide an application pack to the Prospective Governor for completion. - 7.7 When the application form is returned, the HR administrator will forward the application form to the Recruiting Manager who will identify any discrepancies to be explored as part of the ongoing process for example large gaps in the CV, conflicts or potential conflicts of interest, or uncertainty around dates. - 7.8 The Prospective Governor will then be invited to a formal interview.
-All interviews will ideally be conducted by Recruiting Managers to provide good oversight and connectivity between the two routes of appointment. - 7.9 The Prospective Governor must bring with them documents to verify identity and right to work in the UK. - 7.10 The interview will be recorded on the form available on the School's intranet (Firefly), in accordance with the School's safer recruitment procedures. - 7.11 If the appointment is to proceed, the vetting checks as outlined in paragraph 8 will then be undertaken by the HR administrator.
+Any Prospective Governor is encouraged to peruse the School's website which provides a wealth of information about the School, its ethos and values, the range of activities on offer, and its successes.

+7.5 At the informal meeting, Prospective Governors will also be briefed about the range of statutory checks that are required as part of the safer recruitment appointment process as outlined below.

+7.6 Should both parties wish to pursue the appointment, the Prospective Governor shall forward their contact details to the Human Resources (HR) department following the informal meeting.
+HR will then provide an application pack to the Prospective Governor for completion.

+7.7 When the application form is returned, the HR administrator will forward the application form to the Recruiting Manager who will identify any discrepancies to be explored as part of the ongoing process - for example large gaps in the CV, conflicts or potential conflicts of interest, or uncertainty around dates.

-The appointment of Governors who are Active in a Quaker meeting or Organisation or, in the discernment of the Quaker General Meeting's Nomination Committee, of such a convincement that they would promote and uphold Quaker Values in the governance, management and life of Sidcot School must be approved by Sidcot General Meeting in March each year
+7.8 The Prospective Governor will then be invited to a formal interview.
+All interviews will ideally be conducted by Recruiting Managers to provide good oversight and connectivity between the two routes of appointment.

+7.9 The Prospective Governor must bring with them documents to verify identity and right to work in the UK.

+7.10 The interview will be recorded on the form available on the School's intranet (Firefly), in accordance with the School's safer recruitment procedures.

+7.11 If the appointment is to proceed, the vetting checks as outlined in paragraph 8 will then be undertaken by the HR administrator.

-7.12 Upon successful completion of the checks, a formal letter of appointment is sent by the Recruiting Manager, which will also identify, if appropriate, the areas of special responsibility.
-A Governor may be assigned one or more areas of special responsibility in accordance with their skill set, experience and area of interest.
+7.12 Upon successful completion of the checks, a formal letter of appointment is sent by the Recruiting Manager or Chair of Governors, which will also identify, if appropriate, the areas of special responsibility.
+A Governor will be assigned one or more areas of special responsibility in accordance with their skill set, experience and area of interest.